zarthur/CSCC-Fundamentals-Android-Notes/week_02/readme.md

 Note that even with nested scopes, we still need break statements.

 ## Exercise
-Suppose the high temperature (in degrees fahrenheit) for each of next week's days are 45, 29, 10, 22, 41, 28, and 33 and the probability of precipitation for each of the next five days is 95%, 60%, 25%, 5%, 0%, 75%, and 90%.
+Suppose the high temperature (in degrees Fahrenheit) for each of next week's days are 45, 29, 10, 22, 41, 28, and 33 and the probability of precipitation for each of the next five days is 95%, 60%, 25%, 5%, 0%, 75%, and 90%.
 Write
 a program using a loop that displays the day of the week if that day's